HeranGa0/gameLocker/README.md

 # gameLocker
-An application to control the game time
+An application to control the game time based on Qt